DDR-O4/Study-Buddy/README.md

 ## Requirement

 User should have discord account to use Study Buddy.
-*Invite the bot to your discord server*
+Invite the bot to your discord server.

 ## Bot Commands